gurhar1133/PyKu/README.md

 Novel Features:

  a haiku syllable checker that allows for manual entry of new words into the word list (see haiku_check.py and missing_words_finder.py)
- (novel feature). haiku generation (not novel but will include my own features to this functionality down the road)
+ (novel feature).
+May make some tweeks to the haiku generation as well.

 Main objective: